Grass, shrubs, hedges and weeds

 Grass cutting is carried out from March to November, although weather conditions can influence this.

 Grass clippings are not collected from grass areas during or after cutting.
-However clippings will be removed from footpaths and the highway to ensure that areas are left clean and tidy.
+However clippings will be blown back onto a grass verge to ensure that areas are left clean and tidy.

 If grass has grown to block line of sight or to be a danger please complete our online form.